Play9 Sports Tournament Rules

 12. Pitch Counts: Play9 Sports encourages proper care for all participants.
 Although there is not a strict pitch count, the best interest of the athlete is always the expectation for coaches and organizations.
 The NFHS Pitch Count limits provide a framework for arm care, but are not used as the standard for Play9 Sports tournaments.

 13. Scoring: We recommend that all teams keep a scorebook.
 The official score of each game will be kept by the umpires.
 In case an emergency where the umpire cannot keep the official score, the field scout will be the official scorer, it the scout is not available to keep score, the home team will be the official scorer.
 To eliminate scoring disputes, scorekeepers should check with the official scorer throughout and after the game.

 14. Sportsmanship: In the interest of sportsmanship, the tournament director reserves the right to remove any person(s) from the tournament at any time for unruly or unsportsmanlike behavior.
 Any coach or player who is ejected for the second time during the tournament will be eliminated from participating for the remainder of the tournament.
 Person(s) (Player, coaches and fans) ejected from a game must leave facility if deemed necessary by tournament director.

-15. Bat Specifications: Play9 events are BBCOR or Wood Bat only events.
-Coaches are required to adhere to guidelines provided in the link below:
+15. Bat Specifications: Play9 events are Wood Bat or BBCOR Bat events.

 16. Not covered in the Rules: In the event an item is not covered in the rules, the tournament committee will make the fairest possible final ruling.